Skip to main content

 What is physical inactivity?

 Physical inactivity is anytime you are not standing or moving.
-Sitting at your desk or watching TV all fall into this category.
+Sitting at your desk or watching TV fall into this category.
 Our health is impaired by how many hours we spend each day sitting, as well as the duration of those periods of inactivity.

 Even those who exercise for 150 minutes each week aren't safe from the dangers of sitting for too long.